-In the Figure 6.8 above, the footprint of the GEOSAR satellite GOES-15 is shown in red and the location of the GOES-15 is shown by the red star.
-The location of the encoded location data in the beacon message is shown in the USA.
+In the Figure 6.8 above, the footprint of the GEOSAR satellite GOES-15 is shown in yellow and the location of the GOES-15 is shown by the yellow diamond.
+The location of the encoded location data in the beacon message is shown by the green triangle in the USA.